-There’s also a very important thing to remember: Car wax and car polish are not the same thing.
+There’s also a very important thing to remember: Car wax and car polish are not the same things.
 In fact, they are basically the opposite of each other.
-So before you start layering up the polish and buffing out the wax (or is the other way around?), let us explain.
+So before you start layering up the polish and buffing out the wax (or is it the other way around?) let us explain.

 What’s the difference between car wax and car polish?

 Car polish, on the other hand, is actually a very light abrasive.
-Rubbing polish into the paintwork will remove a minuscule layer of the paint’s top coat (or wax, if you’ve previous applied some).
+Rubbing polish into the paintwork will remove a minuscule layer of the paint’s topcoat (or wax, if you’ve previously applied some).
 This can have the effect of stripping away damaged, faded or oxidised paint, revealing a fresh layer underneath.
 Polish also removes grease, dirt and even light scratches from the paint.

 Best Car Polish